My life would be so simple if I didn’t have kids. Or a husband.

 Talk about what you need and want from life.

 Tell them that you want to start simplifying your life and will begin with your belongings.
 Tell them that you feel frustrated, stuck, overwhelmed or depressed and that the clutter in your home is adding to the problem.
 Tell them how you plan on going about simplifying and then ask if it’s something they are interested in.
 You could be surprised at the answer!

 If you live with others – kids, housemates, relatives – talk to them too.

 You’re not asking for permission, you’re just telling them what will be happening and why.
 (Bonus: you may just inspire them to action too.)

 It’s time to show the conviction behind your words.

 Do the decluttering, cut out unnecessary commitments, create a simpler life for yourself and enjoy the benefits.
 You will have more space, more time, more room to pursue passions and more clarity about what makes life better.

 - constantly talk about it

-- don’t toss other people’s stuff – no matter how tempting
+- toss other people’s stuff – no matter how tempting

-Then, after three, six, or twelve months, you can talk about it.
+Then, after a month, or three, or six, you can talk about it.
 Ask them how they feel about simplifying some of their stuff.
 Even just some of your shared belongings.
-If they’ve been inspired by your own efforts, they may be keen to get on board.
+If they’ve been inspired by your efforts, they may be keen to get on board.
 Then again, they may not.